 Can Sleep Apnea Lead To Alzheimer’s Disease?

 One area that has particularly piqued the interest of researchers and healthcare professionals is the connection between sleep apnea and cognitive health, particularly its association with cognitive impairment and neurodegenerative diseases such as Alzheimer’s disease.
-This comprehensive article discusses the intricate relationship between obstructive sleep apnea and cognitive function.

 What Is Sleep Apnea?

 Sleep apnea is characterized by frequent breathing issues while you’re asleep.
 These issues, called apneas, can last anywhere from a few seconds to a few minutes and happen when the muscles of the throat relax too much, temporarily blocking the airway.
+Additionally, you can explore how physical exercise contributes to brain health in seniors by reading our blog for more information.

 Different Sleep Apnea Types